AparaV/rashomon-partition-sets/README.md

 (venv) $ pip install -r requirements.txt
 ```

-### Optional: R Backend for PPMx
+### Optional: R for PPMx

-For significantly faster PPMx performance, install R and the ppmSuite package:
+To replicate baseline comparison with PPMx, install R and the ppmSuite package:

 **1. Install R**